callstack/react-native-brownfield/docs/SWIFT.md

-## Objective-C
+## Swift

-React Native Brownfield provides first-class support for Objective-C.
+React Native Brownfield provides first-class support for Swift.
+You just need to add `use_frameworks!` on top of your `Podfile`, however if you'd like to use Objective-C API via bridging header, you can omit that step.

 ### Linking